nimblecrm/api-docs/docs/obtaining_key.rst

 --------
 For your convinience we created some examples:

-`Live example with API Console <https://developers.nimble.com/console>`_.
-Go by link and select OAuth2 in Authorization dropdown.
-You will be able to see process from user standpoint

 `Python authorization example <https://github.com/nimblecrm/python-example>`_.
 Actual code implementation on Python and Tornado

 `Ruby authorization example <https://github.com/nimblecrm/ruby-example>`_.
 Implementation of authorization process in Ruby

 Troubleshooting & Feedback
 --------------------------
-If you have any problems or want to submit feedback feel free to go to our support forum or email us at care@nimble.com
+If you have any problems or want to submit feedback feel free to go to our support forum or email us at api-support@nimble.com